By chance, in

 the Germans were depending heavily on their ability to

 counter-attack the Allies.
-This meant the LONGER the
+The LONGER

 Germans could keep the Allies pinned down on the beach, the